 A goal of mine this year is to make a new friend with at least three women at my church who have been only “Hello Friends.”
 They’re people I’d like to get to know better.
-Kathy and I are planning to have lunch next month so we can get better acquainted.
-She seems like a fun person, someone who can help me understand more about God, and help me when I have questions about faithfulness in marriage.
+Kathy and I have talked about trying out a restaurant we’ve never been to so we can get better acquainted.
+She seems like a fun person, someone who can help me understand more about God.
+Or at least challenge my thinking.

 She may or may not become a close friend, but I have the feeling she’s the type of person, along with her husband, Larry, who would have my back if I needed that.
 Besides, I’d sort of like to know what kind of dinosaur she’d choose to be.

 Maggie and I have become Movie Buddies and we usually like the same type of movie.
 She also is keen to watch the credits with me.
 Not many people are that patient to indulge me, but since we watched several of the Marvel superhero movies together, it always paid off.